siriusctrl/UniPublic/ML/week3.md

     - cons
       - Size of the split affects estimate of the classifier's behaviour
         - Too many testing instances results in the learner does not have enough instance to learn the pattern.
         - Too many training instances results in the evaluation might not be representative.
-(The estimation can be too high or too low)
+(High variance in estimation)
   - Repeated Random Subsampling
     - Like holdout but iterated multiple times.
 New training set and test are chosen each time but relative size of training-test is fixed across iteration
     - pros